OUR SERVICES

 You may request a repeat prescription without an appointment, but your GP or NP (including locums) may determine that it is inappropriate to prescribe without seeing you

-If your GP or NP decides that providing a repeat prescription is not appropriate without a consultation with you first, we will contact you to let you know
+If your GP or NP determines that providing a repeat prescription is not appropriate without a consultation with you first, we will contact you to let you know

-Charges apply for all repeat prescriptions – see our fees schedule
+Charges apply for all prescriptions issued outside of an appointment – see our fees schedule

 Please let us know if you need your prescription urgently – same-day fee applies, see our fees schedule

-We recommend contacting your pharmacy before you go to collect your prescription to ensure they’ve received it and to give them time to prepare your medications
+We recommend contacting your pharmacy before you go to collect your prescription to ensure they have received it and to give them time to prepare your medications

 If you’re requesting a medication that your GP or NP has never prescribed for you before, you will need to see them for an appointment